Stelvio & Eastern Switzerland

 Day 1: Chiavenna to Andeer via the Passo della Spluga

-The northern side of Passo della Spluga (2114m), also known as Splügen Pass, is a photographer’s delight due to the perfectly symmetrical hairpin bends twisting their way down through a meadow of Alpine flowers (and marmots); this is your motivation and reward for the effort required to reach the pass.
+The northern side of Passo della Spluga (2114m), also known as Splügen Pass, is a photographer’s delight due to the perfectly symmetrical hairpin bends twisting their way down through a meadow of Alpine flowers (and marmots); this vista is your motivation and reward for the effort required to reach the pass!
 Starting down at 300m and with 30km of tarmac, this is a big climb!
-It is also a beauty, with ever-changing gradients, pretty villages, stunning views and little traffic.
+It is also a beauty, with varying gradients, picturesque villages, stunning views and little traffic.

-Our destination is the town of Andeer, in the German-speaking part of Switzerland.
-The Romans favoured it for its thermal waters, which we also get to enjoy as the thermal spa is adjacent to our hotel.
+Your destination is the town of Andeer, in the German-speaking part of Switzerland.
+The Romans favoured it for its thermal waters, which we also get to enjoy as the thermal spa is adjacent to your hotel.

-Those wanting a bit more cycling have the absolute pleasure of cycling up to the San Bernardino Pass (2066m).
+Those wanting a bit more or a challenge today have the option of cycling up to the San Bernardino Pass (2066m).
 Built as a major road pass between Switzerland and Italy, most of the traffic now goes through a tunnel, rendering this masterful bit of road construction almost traffic-free!
-The summit has a lake which reflects the majestic mountains.
+It is a spectacular ride.
+There is a lake at the summit, which reflects the majestic mountains you’re surrounded by, making this a fabulous place to take some snaps before your descent.

 Classic route: 54km with 1840m ascent [ride profile]